juglab/featureforest/docs/feature_extractor.md

 ![Feature Extractor](assets/extractor_widget/extractor.png){width="360"}

 1. **Image Layer**: To select your current image stack.
-2. **Encode Model**: Sets which model you want to use for feature extraction.
+2. **Encoder Model**: Sets which model you want to use for feature extraction.
     The **FF** plugins, by default, comes with `MobileSAM`, `SAM (huge)`, `DINOv2`, `SAM2 (large)`, and `SAM2 (base)` models.
 It is also possible to introduce a new model by adding a new [*model adapter*](./model_adapter.md) class.
 3. **Features Storage File**: Where you want to save the features as an `HDF5` file.
 4. **Extract Features** button: Will run the feature extraction process.